cardano-scaling/hydra/docs/docs/tutorial/index.md

 </details>

-This does find all UTxO owned by the funds key, request a commit transaction draft from the `hydra-node`, sign it with the funds key and submit the transaction to the Cardano layer one.
+After you've prepared your transactions, the `hydra-node` will find all UTxOs associated with the funds key and create a draft of the commit transaction.
+You'll then sign this transaction using the funds key and submit it to the Cardano layer one network.

-Once this transaction was seen by the `hydra-node`, you should see a `Committed` message on the Websocket connection.
+Once this transaction is seen by the `hydra-node`, you should see a `Committed` status will be displayed on your WebSocket connection.

-When both parties, `alice` and `bob`, have committed, the head will automatically open and you will see a `HeadIsOpen` on the Websocket session.
+When both parties, `alice` and `bob`, have committed,  the Hydra head will open automatically.
+You'll see a `HeadIsOpen` message appear in the WebSocket session, confirming the activation of the head.
+This message will include details such as the starting balance and UTXO entries.
+Notably, these entries will match exactly those committed to the head, including transaction hashes and indices, ensuring transparency and consistency.

-This message also includes the starting balance `utxo`.
-Notice that the entries correspond exactly the ones which were committed to the Head (even the Tx hash and index are the same).
-The head is now open and ready to be used!
+The head is now operational and ready for further activities.

 ## Step 5: Using the Hydra head

-We want to make a basic transaction between `alice` and `bob`.
-Since Hydra Head is an isomorphic protocol, all things that work on the layer one also work in the head.
-This means that constructing transactions is no different than on Cardano.
-This is great since it allows us to use already existing tools like the `cardano-cli` or frameworks to create transactions!
+In this step, we'll demonstrate a basic transaction between `alice` and `bob` using the Hydra head.
+Hydra Head operates as an isomorphic protocol, meaning that functionalities available on the Cardano layer one network are also available on the layer two network.
+This compatibility allows us to use familiar tools like `cardano-cli` for transaction creation within the head.

-In this example, we will send `10₳` from `alice` to `bob`, hence you may need to change the values depending on what you (and your partner) committed to the head.
+In this example, we will transfer `10₳` from Alice to Bob.
+Adjust the transaction amount based on the balances previously committed to the head.

-First, we need to select a UTxO to spend.
-We can do this either by looking at the `utxo` field of the last `HeadIsOpen` or `SnapshotConfirmed` message, or query the API for the current UTxO set:
+First, we need to select a UTXO to spend.
+We can find a UTXO by referring to the `utxo` field in the most recent `HeadIsOpen` or `SnapshotConfirmed` messages.
+Alternatively, we can query the current UTXO set directly from the API:

 ```shell
 curl -s 127.0.0.1:4001/snapshot/utxo | jq
 ```

-From the response, we would need to select a UTxO that is owned by `alice` to
+From the response, we would need to select a UTXO that is owned by `alice` to
 spend:

 <!-- TODO: make this for both parties -->